Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Hannah and Adam of Getting Stamped

-Bacalar is located in the Yucatan region of Mexico and a great day trip for those staying in Tulum (2 hours 20 mins) or Playa del Carmen (3 hours 15 mins).
-It’s best to rent a car and drive yourself to make the most of the trip, this is what we did.
+Bacalar is located in the Yucatan region of Mexico and is a wonderful day trip for those staying in Tulum (2 hours 20 mins) or Playa del Carmen (3 hours 15 mins).
+To maximize the trip, we rented a car and drove ourselves.

 We know on our next trip to Mexico we’re saving a few days to spend in Bacalar.